gzmask/aicraft/README.md

 	ai event loops need to be terminated once newer version of user code is commited.
-Probably use class variables code emittor options: gpl.internetconnection.net/vi/ or ssh or GateOne Submit first level by Feb 28th at http://www.indiecade.com/submissions
+Probably use class variables code emittor options: gpl.internetconnection.net/vi/ or ssh or GateOne Submit first level by Feb 28th at http://www.indiecade.com/submissions use pointer lock API for FPS control and prevent user from copy/paste

 ============== done ===============

+	make player view first personal
 	Implement lookAt AI call
 	AI needs another mesh, thus need to override the buildMesh and graphic update method in AI class need walls, can be invisible therefore don't need THREE.js code